Blog Post

-The web term ‘landing page’ – has two uses.
+The term ‘landing page’ has two uses across the net.

-In SEO terms, the meaning of ‘landing page’ is:
+In terms of optimisation, the meaning of ‘landing page’ is:

-A page, article or blog post positioned on a SERP (search engine result page) independently of the home page, for a self-supporting search term that drives traffic to the website.
+A page, article or blog post positioned independently of the homepage, for a self-supporting search term that drives traffic to the website.
+These pages can be discovered through various channels such as search engines or AI-generated summaries, providing a direct route for potential customers to find what they are looking for.

-Confusingly a second explanation has taken hold – that landing page is created outside of the website.
-It is a page to which marketers direct traffic.
+Confusingly, a second explanation has taken hold – that a landing page is created outside of the website.
+It is a page that marketers direct traffic to.
 It excludes the menu system and website information.
 The page limits the direction the visitor can take.
 The page has only one duty.

-For example: a sign-up to an e-newsletter.
-Companies within the e-mail marketing industry such as MailChimp use the term in this way.
+For example: a sign-up for an e-newsletter.
+Companies in the e-mail marketing industry, such as MailChimp, use the term in this way.

-Either way, the term landing page is a concept to help your online business thrive.
-In this post I explain the two meanings.
+Either way, the term “landing page” is a concept that helps your online business thrive.
+In this post, we explain the two meanings.

-Back in the day, website owners saw a website’s home page like the front page of a book.
-It was the first page a visitor would come to and the website opened up from there.
+Back in the day, website owners saw a website’s homepage like the front page of a book.
+It was the first page a visitor would see, and the website opened from there.

-You may be surprised to discover that the home page is not always the first page a visitor will arrive at from a web search.
+You may be surprised to discover that the homepage is not always the first page a visitor reaches after a web search.

 They can ‘land on’ any page/post within a website.